CrociDB/racket-brainfuck/README.md

 $ racket main.rkt examples/helloworld.bf
 ```

+**Note**: I don't claim authorship on any of the examples.
+They were scrapped from internet.

 ## Command Line Parameters

 Additionally to the path of the file to execute, you can also set the number of cells available for the interpreter.
 The default value is 100.